L.M.H.C, Ed.M

 About Ryan

-Before I became a therapist, I worked on farms and in the service industry on the east coast and in Oakland, CA. I love to cook and am beginning to learn how to bake cakes.
-Friends often describe me as a golden retriever because I’m happiest when I’m outside and running after a ball.
+Before I became a therapist, I worked on farms and in the service industry on the east coast and in Oakland, CA. I love to cook, especially as a means of connecting with plants seasonally and in new ways.
+I'm most joyful when I'm playing a game of any kind outside, building Metta through meditation practice, swimming in the ocean or being a beginner at something new.

 Education